 The Economics Department offers a BA, three BS degrees and a minor.
 The BA provides undergraduates with comprehensive exposure to the principles and tools of economics.
-BS degrees with specializations in economic analysis, financial economics and economic policy analysis offer more focused curricula for undergraduates planning advanced study or careers in economics, financial analysis or government.
+BS degrees provide coursework in economic analysis, financial economics and economic policy analysis for undergraduates planning advanced study or careers in economics, financial analysis or government.

 - BA in Economics

 Students interested in interning are encouraged to consult with the Fleishman Center for Career and Professional Development.
 The J.C.
-Liu Honors Thesis Program is a three-semester program beginning junior year during which students work one-on-one with a faculty member they select on a topic of interest to them.
+Liu Honors Thesis Program is a two-semester program beginning senior year during which students work one-on-one with a faculty member they select on a topic of interest to them.

 Some courses to consider in your first year: